When familiar ways of coping no longer work

 • Feeling stuck, shut down, or disconnected

-Shift out of conflict cycles and into a relationship built on trust, safety, and real partnership.
+Move out of conflict cycles and build a relationship grounded in trust, safety, and real partnership.

 Young happy couple taking selfie in mountains with smartphone